timpeihunghsieh/fledge-test/README.md

 # Chrome's FLEDGE API Test
 Chrome has proposed [FLEDGE API](https://github.com/WICG/turtledove/blob/main/FLEDGE.md) for ad serving.
 This repository tests out the FLEDGE API in Chrome Canary by building out a test publisher and a test advertiser.

 ## Usage

 1. Download [Chrome Canary](https://www.google.com/chrome/canary/)
-2. Start the Chrome Canary with the flags `--enable-features=FledgeInterestGroupAPI,FledgeInterestGroups`.
+2. Start the Chrome Canary with the flags `--enable-features=AdInterestGroupAPI,InterestGroupStorage,Fledge,FencedFrames`.
 On Mac, you can do this:

 ```
-"/Applications/Google Chrome Canary.app/Contents/MacOS/Google Chrome Canary" --enable-features=FledgeInterestGroupAPI,FledgeInterestGroups
+"/Applications/Google Chrome Canary.app/Contents/MacOS/Google Chrome Canary" --enable-features=AdInterestGroupAPI,InterestGroupStorage,Fledge,FencedFrames
 ```

 3. Use Chrome Canary to visit advertiser's page to join interest group.